-- 2.10 Embed speaking up, and respectfully delivering and receiving feedback as cornerstones of a culture of continuous learning and improvement - Speaking up to be supported by ongoing work with Surgical Directors, employers and governments to ensure this action is culturally supported, and supported by policy and clear - Develop and deliver training to support respectful delivery and receipt of feedback, including via e learning - Fellows to be supported by RACS to engage in multisource feedback at the workplace or as part of RACS' CPD; evidence of participation in workplace multisource feedback to be awarded with CPD points - Include in RACS policy frameworks wherever relevant - 2.11 Address ongoing issues associated with feedback provided to trainees (timeliness, quality and lack) and ensure anecdotal feedback between surgeons about trainees is aligned with written reporting about them. - Review and update FSSE course content to reflect insights from evaluation and trainee surveys, strengthen current focus on feedback. - Continue requirement for completion of (updated) FSSE course for all Supervisors, Trainers and others involved in the training of RACS Trainees - Educate surgeons and raise awareness that "off the record" anecdotal reporting must align with written assessments of trainees. - 2.12 Build feedback opportunities into the examination process, to support continuous improvement - Identify opportunities for exam candidates to provide feedback on examiners, noting that feedback should be disclosed to examiners after marks are received and collated.
+- 2.10 Embed speaking up, and respectfully delivering and receiving feedback as cornerstones of a culture of continuous learning and improvement - RACS to work with employers, jurisdictions and Surgical Directors, to influence workplace policy and culture that supports speaking up and feedback - Develop and deliver training to support respectful delivery and receipt of feedback, including via e learning - Fellows to be supported by RACS to engage in multisource feedback at the workplace or as part of RACS' CPD; evidence of participation in workplace multisource feedback to be awarded with CPD points - Include in RACS policy frameworks wherever relevant - 2.11 Address ongoing issues associated with feedback provided to trainees (timeliness, quality and lack) and ensure anecdotal feedback between surgeons about trainees is aligned with written reporting about them. - Review and update FSSE course content to reflect insights from evaluation and trainee surveys, strengthen current focus on feedback. - Continue requirement for completion of (updated) FSSE course for all Supervisors, Trainers and others involved in the training of RACS Trainees - Educate surgeons and raise awareness that "off the record" anecdotal reporting must align with written assessments of trainees. - 2.12 Build feedback opportunities into the examination process, to support continuous improvement - Identify opportunities for exam candidates to provide feedback on examiners, noting that feedback should be disclosed to examiners after marks are received and collated.